 “Any movement toward anything which might be interpreted as a weakness will be avoided.”

-The North announced on Sunday in a New Year's message that it would bolster its military and defend the son, Kim Jong-un, "unto death".
+He was referring to a New Year’s statement by the North on Sunday in which it said it would bolster its military and defend Kim Jong-un “unto death”.

-Cross-border ties have been icy since the South accused the North of torpedoing one of its warships in March 2010 with the loss of at least 46 lives.
+Cross-border ties have been frosty since the South accused the North of torpedoing one of its warships in March 2010 with the loss of at least 46 lives.